costoxff/raylib-docker-image/README.md

 ### 1. build & run

-Running the command below to build the docker images
+Running the command below to build the docker images.

 ```sh
 ./build.sh